 Janice was recently awarded the Quilters' Guild of the British Isles Education and Travel Bursary.

-Her travel and study destination is The Gambia, where she'll join Magie Relph of The African Fabric Shop and work with two local artisans.
+Her travel and study destination were to be to The Gambia, where she was to join Magie Relph of The African Fabric Shop and work with two local artisans.
 With Musa Jaiteh, she'll study traditional kola nut and indigo resist dyeing and with Neneh Jallow, she'll study West African batik techniques.